Flymetothemoon93/GMFPIdentifier/README.md

 2. Filter the HMMER results to retain high-confidence TE protein predictions.
 3. Extract relevant protein sequences for further analysis.
 4. Run InterProScan to confirm that the filtered sequences are true transposon-related proteins, removing false positives.
+5. Generate a detailed report summarizing the analysis, including the runtime, detected transposon-related proteins, and their descriptions.

 ## Troubleshooting